A normal breathing rate for an adult at rest is 8 to 16 breaths per minute. For an infant, a normal rate is up to 44 breaths per minute.

 Shallow, rapid breathing has many possible medical causes, including:

-If you have asthma or COPD, then use your inhaler medications as prescribed by your doctor.
-You may still need to be checked by a health care provider right away.
-Your doctor will explain when it is important to go to the emergency room.
+If you have asthma or COPD, use your inhaler medicines as prescribed by your provider.
+You may still need to be checked by a provider right away if you have rapid shallow breathing.
+Your provider will explain when it is important to go to the emergency room.